 Google feed was made to give its users information even before the users started searching content.
 This feature would make it ever easy to discover, explore and stay connected to what matters to you the most, even if you do not have any questions in mind, or not even in the mind to find out answers.

 Google decided to rebrand the feature Google feed as discover because the new name was more appropriate to its goal that is to uncover fresh interesting content that matters most to its users.
-Google Discover works in a very user-friendly manner.
+It works in a very user-friendly manner.
 Though it comes with features similar to Google Feed, it has some unique updates.

 Google Discover will function on the basis of your personal search history with Google AI/ML.
-If you have not placed any basic queries or interests, Google Discover will show you content based on your search history.
+If you have not placed any basic queries or interests, it will show you content based on your search history.
 Over time Google Discover will get acquainted with your search habits and will provide content that is relevant to your interest.

 Google is also updating its Discover feature by adding new kinds of content to its Discover page.
 Previously all kinds of content were news-related, or information that was trending.
 Presently the feed shows a mix of news that is shown based on the interest of the user.

-For example, if you want to know how Google Discover exactly works if you are planning for your next trip and surf places to go, Google Discover will show you articles on the best places to eat or the ideal places for sightseeing.
+For example, if you want to know how Google Discover exactly works if you are planning for your next trip and surf places to go, it will show you articles on the best places to eat or the ideal places for sightseeing.
 It also shows content based on your level of experience.

 Is Google Discover Important for Your Content?